 - 1. Legal framework

-- 2. Reasons for children missing education
+- 2. Roles and responsibilities

-- 3. Children at particular risk of missing education
+- 3. Reasons for children missing education

-- 4. Roles and responsibilities
+- 4. Children at particular risk of missing education

 - 5. Induction and training

 - 6. Working with others

 - 7. Safeguarding

 - 8. Admissions register

 - 9. Removing a pupil from the admissions register

 - 10. Monitoring and review